mrtripop/mrtripop/README.md

 Hi, I am a software engineer with more than two years of experience in coding and project development.
 As a student and worker, I gained basic knowledge such as data structure and algorithms, mathematics, embedded systems, software development, and so on.
 I've also developed and released several of my own programs, such as a game, application, and the final university project.

 The GitHub profile is for personal use.
 I've developed all of these to practice and learn new things.
 The current main stack I use is Java Spring Boot, but the core concept and system design are more flexible than specific to any framework.
-So, all of these repositories can gain worthy knowledge together.
+So, all of these repositories can gain worthy resource of knowledge.

 I'm grateful that you've taken the time to visit me.
-If you like, please give me the star and contribute together!
+If you like, please give me the star!

 Thank you!